Getting Packages On The Road - Updated June 2018

 - The US Postal handoff: Both UPS and FedEx can pass their packages to the Post Office for the final leg of delivery.
 This is not typically a big deal, but some rural addresses are undeliverable for the Post Office (like the one we're staying at now).
 The Post Office will return the box to sender the same day they get it, without even calling you.
 UPS calls this “Surepost”, FedEx calls it “Smartpost”, and I call it "OhShitPost".
 Both are the result of the shipper using the cheapest possible option, so as you can imagine this comes up a lot with Amazon Prime shipments.

 To catch this mistake, you have to go beyond Amazon's built-in tracking and actually track the package from the carrier's site.
 If you do this and see that the shipping method is either Surepost of Smartpost, the US Postal handoff is imminent, and you should check that your address is going to be legit with the local post office.
+Txt notifications will also help a LOT in this situation.
 There is a chance for fixing this with UPS: If the address is residential, you can use their MyChoice web service to “upgrade” the shipping to UPS ground ($3.50 per package, flat rate), so long as you catch it early enough.
 That will prevent the handoff.
 FedEx offers no such option.

 - Potato, Postato: Confusion between “UPS” and “USPS” can create problems.
 I once called a company to be sure they would ship with the Postal Service since I was using a general delivery address.
 I asked for it to ship “USPS”.
 She sent it UPS.
 Drama ensued.
 I suggest always saying “US Postal” (or something that’s not easily mistaken for the brown trucks) for clarity.